vigetlabs/olive_branch/README.md

 config.middleware.use OliveBranch::Middleware
 ```

-Alternative, if you want to always convert between snake_case and camelCase for your API and only your API, to keep Rubist and JavaScript developer's happy, use the following configuration:
+Alternative, if you want to always convert between snake_case and camelCase for your API and only your API, to keep Rubyist and JavaScript developer's happy, use the following configuration:

 ```ruby
 excluded_routes = ->(env) { !env["PATH_INFO"].match(%r{^/api}) }